 - If you set the Plot Storm Susceptibility Pattern parameter equal to "Mapped", you must provide a map of plot susceptibility values.
 You do this by using the Grid Value Edit Window to enter values 0 or greater for each cell of the grid called Storm Susceptibility. - If you set the Storm Damage Application parameter equal to "Stochastic", you must choose a probability function in the Stochastic Pattern Damage Distribution.
-If you choose "Lognormal" or "Normal", you must provide a function standard deviation in the Standard Deviation (lognormal or normal) parameter.
-If you choose "Negative Binomial", you must provide a function clumping value in the Clumping Parameter (neg. binomial) parameter. - If you do not also enable the Storm damage applier behavior, storms may occur but nothing else will happen; trees won't suffer any damage as a result.
+If you choose "Lognormal" or "Normal", you must provide a function standard deviation in the Standard Deviation (lognormal or normal) parameter. - If you do not also enable the Storm damage applier behavior, storms may occur but nothing else will happen; trees won't suffer any damage as a result.
 You can also set all storm return intervals to 0 to turn off storms.